vladimirr11/chaos-ray-tracing/README.md

 ```

 ### Build with CMake
-To build the project navigate to the build directory and run the following commands:
+To build the project run the following commands:
 ```bash
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release